EcoFlow 160W solar panel

 The front face catches direct sun and the rear face recovers light reflected by the ground, which increases output.
 The conversion rate can reach 25%, above a classic monofacial panel of equivalent power.

-Its 160W suit compact to mid-size stations well (RIVER and DELTA series).
+Its 160W suit compact to mid-size stations well (River and Delta series).
 Its built-in XT60 cable plugs straight into them.
 For a large station, you would prefer the 220W or several panels in parallel.

 Yes.
 Its IP68 certification offers high protection against water and dust, letting it stay outside even in a shower.
 It also carries a 5-year warranty.